Who's accountable when healthcare AI makes a mistake?

 The accountability gap in healthcare AI is real and it is not going to close by itself.
 The question is whether you build visibility in from the start or try to reconstruct it after something goes wrong.

-Learn more about Aqta's healthcare AI governance solutions or schedule a demo to see how we help healthcare organisations meet Medical Council guidance and EU AI Act requirements while maintaining clinical efficiency.
+Apply to the AqtaCore early access programme to see how we help healthcare organisations meet Medical Council guidance and EU AI Act requirements while maintaining clinical efficiency.

 References

-- Medical Council of Ireland.
+1. Medical Council of Ireland.
 "Position Paper: Use of Artificial Intelligence in Medical Practice".
 21 October 2025.
 Source

-- Mater Misericordiae University Hospital.
+2. An Irish public-healthcare provider.
 "Centre for AI and Digital Health Launch".
 Dublin, Ireland.
 2025.

-- European Parliament and Council.
+3. European Parliament and Council.
 "Regulation (EU) 2024/1689 on Artificial Intelligence (AI Act)".
 Official Journal of the European Union, 12 July 2024.
 Source

-- Obermeyer, Z., et al. "Dissecting racial bias in an algorithm used to manage the health of populations".
+4. Obermeyer, Z., et al. "Dissecting racial bias in an algorithm used to manage the health of populations".
 Science, Vol. 366, Issue 6464, pp. 447-453, 2019.
 Source